brianbest/news-story-hotline/VERCEL_DEPLOY.md

 2. **Connect to Vercel:**
    - Go to [vercel.com](https://vercel.com) and import your repository
-   - Vercel will automatically detect it as a Node.js project
+   - Vercel will automatically detect it as a Node.js serverless functions project
+   - The `vercel.json` configuration ensures proper serverless deployment

 3. **Set Environment Variables in Vercel:**
    ```